If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 This study goes beyond grammar.
 It has activities like reading newspapers and watching Kdramas to learn Korean.
 This helps you immerse yourself in Korean culture.
 And you gain a deeper understanding of the language.

-You should target the highest level of proficiency if you wish to become a Korean translator.
-And, if you are not there yet, keep improving your language skills until you are at a more advanced level.
+If you wish to become a Korean translator, you should target the highest level of proficiency.
+If you are not there yet, keep improving your language skills until you are more advanced.

 You need advanced language skills for translator jobs.